louiesch/BakeryTracker.Solution/README.md

 * _To run the program, while still in production folder BakeryTracker type into the terminal:_
   >dotnet run

 * _Note: The server will not open automatically.
-The user will need to click on the link in terminal, or enter local host URL into browser._
+The user will need to click on the link in terminal, or enter the URL localhost:5000 into browser._

 * _To run tests: Navigate from the root directory to the BakeryTracker.Tests directory.
 Then in terminal, type:_